-498 Environmental Baseline MSEC Biological Assessment 3 Environmental Baseline 3.1 Biological Setting The Action Area is located within the Mojave Desert approximately 20 miles north of Las Vegas, Nevada, largely within the Moapa River Indian Reservation.
+The Environmental Baseline MSEC Biological Assessment 3 Environmental Baseline 3.1 Biological Setting states that the Action Area is located within the Mojave Desert approximately 20 miles north of Las Vegas, Nevada, largely within the Moapa River Indian Reservation.
 The Mojave Desert is cooler and wetter than the Sonoran Desert to the south and warmer and drier than the high-elevation Great Basin Desert to the north (Brown 1994).
 The Mojave Desert occupies portions of southeastern California, southern Nevada, southwestern Utah and northwestern Arizona.
 The Mojave Desert region, and the area surrounding the Action Area specifically, displays typical basin and range topography.
 The Mojave Desert is characterized by the creosotebush - white bursage plant community and Joshua trees (Yucca brevifolia) at the higher elevations; considered an indicator species for this desert (Gucker 2006).
 The desert is believed to support between 1,750 and 2,000 species of plants.
 The Mojave Desert receives less than 13 inches (254 mm) of rain a year and is generally between 3,000 and 6,000 feet (910 and 1,800 m) in elevation.
 The Mojave Desert is an area with temperature extremes and four distinct seasons.
 Winter months bring temperatures dipping to below 20F (-7C) on valley floors, and below 0F (-18C) at higher elevations.
 Storms moving from the Pacific Northwest can bring rain and snow across the region - more often, the rain shadow created by the Sierra Nevada as well as mountain ranges within the desert such as the Spring Mountains result in storms that bring only clouds and wind.
 In longer periods between storm systems, winter temperatures in valleys can approach 80F (27C).

-3.1.1 Vegetation Communities Present Vegetation within the Action Area is composed primarily of Mojave Desert creosote bush scrub as defined by Holland (1986) classification of plant communities.
-Disturbed areas, both within and adjacent to the Action Area, are associated with multiple dirt roads and less impacted off road vehicle trails, adjacent railroad and interstate highway (to the east) and adjacent transmission line and natural gas line corridors (to the north and west).
+Vegetation Communities Present within the Action Area are composed primarily of Mojave Desert creosote bush scrub as defined by Holland (1986) classification of plant communities.
+Disturbed areas, both within and adjacent to the Action Area, are associated with multiple dirt roads and less impacted off-road vehicle trails, adjacent to the railroad and interstate highway (to the east) and adjacent to transmission line and natural gas line corridors (to the north and west).
 Table 1 lists the acreages of the various vegetative cover types occurring within the project area.
-20 | P a g e